-All students enrolled in the professional program are automatically covered by professional liability insurance during their practice experiences or while participating in other practice activities that are part of the student’s curriculum.
+All students enrolled in the professional program are automatically be covered by professional liability insurance during their practice experiences or while participating in other practice activities that are part of the student’s curriculum.
 The university maintains commercial excess general and medical malpractice liability insurance administered through the State of Louisiana Office of Risk Management for itself, its agents, officers, employees, and students.
-This coverage can be viewed from the web site located at: http://doa.louisiana.gov/orm/pdf/uwsumm.pdf.
-Primary Commercial General Liability coverage is underwritten by the Louisiana Self-Insurance Fund (Self insured by the office of Risk Management) and provides $5,000,000 per occurrence (no aggregate).
+This coverage can be viewed from the web site located at: http://doa.louisiana.gov/orm/pdf/uwsumm.pdf Primary Commercial General Liability coverage is underwritten by the Louisiana Self-Insurance Fund (Self insured by the office of Risk Management) and provides $5,000,000 per occurrence (no aggregate).
 Miscellaneous Tort Liability coverage is underwritten by the Louisiana Self-Insurance Fund and provides comprehensive umbrella excess of $5,000,000 per occurrence.
 The student professional liability insurance does not cover students when employed outside the curriculum.

 Pharmacy Intern Permits

 Students admitted to the professional program must apply for an active pharmacy intern permit during the first semester following enrollment into the professional program and maintain the intern permit continually throughout enrollment in the professional program.
 Students found to be in violation of the regulations of the Louisiana Board of Pharmacy may be required to resign their enrollment.